mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

     // Used to rotate a list
     rotateByThree = function ( list ) {
       // The following is the same as list.unshift( list.pop() )
+      // but works on many more array-like entities
+      //
-      // but works on all list-like entities listUnshift.call( list, protoPop.call( list ));
+      listUnshift.call( list, protoPop.call( list ));
       listUnshift.call( list, protoPop.call( list ));
       listUnshift.call( list, protoPop.call( list ));